 Why ACA supports AICE

 The ACA has identified the need for a structure that will provide the chiropractic profession with a consistent framework within which practitioners can be recognised for their advanced skills and knowledge in clinical interest areas such as Sports, Neurorehabilitation, Paediatrics, Wellbeing & Lifestyle, Pain etc. This framework will provide credentials that will be recognised within the chiropractic profession as well as by other health professions and the public.

 Chiropractors joining at Member level can choose to pursue titling and progress further into applying to become a Titled Member or may choose to simply stay at Member level.
 Students will be able to join for free.
-Mentorship and other resources will be made available for those choosing to progress to Titling pathways from Member level.
+Mentorship and other resources will be made available for those choosing to progress further within titling pathways from Member level.

 There will be a General membership category for academically inclined chiropractors, and Clinical Practice Group (CPG) category for chiropractors interested in particular clinical focus areas.